Need a quick to knit pattern to use up all those balls of yarn leftover from other projects.

 If using a circular needle, switch to double pointed needles when necessary.

 Cut yarn, leaving a tail of about 8 in.
 Thread yarn through 8 stitches remaining on needles.
 Pull yarn tight to close the top of the hat.
 Weave in yarn ends.

 If desired, add a pompom.

-To pin this pattern for future reference, please click on the Pinterest button underneath this post.
+Be sure to save this pattern for future reference, by clicking on the Pinterest button underneath this post.

 And of course, I’d love it if you shared in on Twitter or Facebook, as well. 🙂